vhain/http-tunneld/README.md

 # http-tunneld

-nodejs global program to utilize http tunnel
+nodejs global module to utilize http tunnel

 ## use as node_module
 install